 Business Analytics research focuses on innovative, usually cloud-based, analytical procedures used to detect correlations in both historical and real time data, and provides analytical predictions and forecasts for various application scenarios.
 Computer-aided business analyses draw on artificial intelligence and machine learning.
 Its application offers benefits both to research as well as all branches of industry: companies can open up new and innovative areas of business, optimise existing ones, maximise resource efficiency, and at the same time minimise the risk of potential negative impacts on society.

-The Institute of Information Management takes a practical and multidisciplinary data science approach and deals with all innovative architectural principles and process models for the provision, processing, analysis and visualisation of Big Data.
+The Institute of Business Informatics and Data Science takes a practical and multidisciplinary data science approach and deals with all innovative architectural principles and process models for the provision, processing, analysis and visualisation of Big Data.